mlafeldt/quack-zig/README.md

 SUCCESS
 ```

+You can also pass `-Dduckdb-version` to test against a specific DuckDB version, or use `-Dplatform` to select a different native platform, e.g. `linux_amd64_gcc4` instead of `linux_amd64`.

 _Note: Testing is currently broken for DuckDB 1.2.0 as the duckdb Python package is not yet available._

 ## Using the Extension